How Black People Could Swing The Vote In Croydon Central – London's Most Marginal Seat

-Black, Asian and and ethnic minority (BAME) electorate are significantly less likely to be registered to vote than their white counterparts, due to feelings of powerlessness, an unrepresentative parliament and policies, such as austerity, that hit BME individuals harder.
+Black, Asian and and ethnic minority (BAME) electorate are significantly less likely to be registered to vote than their white counterparts, due to feelings of powerlessness, an unrepresentative parliament and policies, such as austerity, that hit disproportionately impact these communities.

 However, if all ethnic minorities voted they could help decide the outcome in over 70 seats, according to research published by OBV.
 One example is Croydon Central – London’s most marginal seat.